martino-bianco/hcs-final-project/README.md

-Thanks to all my teachers and classmates for this wild ride!
+Thanks to everybody from HCS and my classmates for this wild ride!
 ✌️